Trilok3083/Trilok3083/README.md

 - 💞️ I’m looking to collaborate on content creators and developers
 - 📫 How to reach me gvtrilok@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: very outgoing person
+- ⚡ Fun fact: very outgoing person and im funny

 <!---
 Trilok3083/Trilok3083 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.